gklyne/annalist/documents/installing-annalist.md

 Check the version displayed: I've found Docker sometimes caches older versions and fails up update to the latest available.
 If necessary, use `docker rmi gklyne/annalist` to remove old images from the local cache.
 If all is well, continue as follows:

-If this is the first time Annalist has been run on this system, create a new Annalist site data and database:
+If this is the first time Annalist has been run on this system, create a new Annalist site data and database, and define an admin user login:

     annalist-manager createsitedata
     annalist-manager initialize
+    annalist-manager defaultadminuser

 or, to keep previous annalist collection data: